 Where activity data are sourced from remote sensing, area estimates and confidence intervals must be reported.
+Good practice includes development of a sampling, response, and analysis design.

 When employing remote sensing approaches to derive activity data, the following conditions apply: